-- There's only one 'Common Tenure', which applies to everyone; - All clergy have a Statement of Particulars; - 'Local' Ministry & Training Agreements should also be in place, but that must cohere with the Statement of Particulars.
+- 'Common Tenure' applies to all licensed clergy; - All clergy have a Statement of Particulars; - 'Local' Ministry & Training Agreements should also be in place, but must cohere with the Statement of Particulars.

-Further guidance on Common Tenure and SOPs, can be provided on request by the Diocesan Director of HR at Church House.
+Further guidance on Common Tenure and SOPs, can be provided on request by the Director of HR at Church House.